Become eligible just by applying!

 - International students are eligible for International Student Awards

 When applying to UIS, all undergraduate freshmen are automatically eligible for Lincoln Merit Scholarships.
-These scholarships are automatically applied upon admission and are based solely on GPA and ACT scores.
-The amounts listed represent per-year awards and can be renewed for a total of four years if the student maintains a college GPA of 3.0 or higher.
+These scholarships are automatically applied upon admission and are based solely on GPA and SAT/ACT scores.
+The amounts listed represent per-year awards and can be renewed for a total of four years if the student maintains a UIS institutional GPA of 3.0 or higher.
 Contact the Admissions Office for more information.

 Lincoln Merit Scholarships